 Since IEs must be familiar with the final product or service, information gathering is a big part of the job.
-That means being able to listen to and work with people from a variety of backgrounds.
+That means being able to work with people from a variety of backgrounds.

 IEs also must determine the most effective way to use the basic factors of production such as labor, capital, and energy to make a product or provide a service.
 This requires the ability to apply basic engineering theory, math, and statistics; read production layouts; and be familiar with accounting and budgeting concepts.

 Industrial engineering is unique in that it includes the human factor in processes.
 The attitude and wellbeing of the people involved in a process can affect efficiency.
-Therefore, in addition to the skills normally associated with engineering, applying psychological theory is included in the skill set.
+Therefore, in addition to the skills normally associated with engineering, active listening and problem sensitivity are included in the skill set.

 To obtain the necessary skills to gain employment as an IE, workers must have a bachelor's degree.
 However, those with a master's degree have a competitive advantage.
 In Oregon, only Oregon State University has a program that offers a bachelor’s and post graduate degree in industrial engineering.
 Portland State offers a similar degree in systems engineering.
 Clackamas Community College offers an associate’s degree and other postsecondary training in industrial engineering.